silva95gustavo/LDSO/README.md

 ### Running the tests
 The website unit tests use PHPUnit and can be run with the following command: `/web/core/vendor/bin/phpunit --testsuite=unit`.
 The website acceptance tests use Selenium and Google Chrome as the browser.
 They can be run with the following command: `/web/scripts/acceptance/compile_and_run.bat`.

+### Updating

+#### Drupal
+You are highly recommended not to update Drupal, unless a security update is available.
+The reason for this is that some files that are modified by the update must be manually edited to restore their original content.

+To update, the "Update Manager" module must be enabled.
+Then you should backup the following files:
+- .htaccess
+- robots.txt
+- core/lib/Drupal/Core/Password/PhpassHashedPassword.php

+After updating, you must merge the files you previously backed up with the new changes.
+Also, you need to remove the following test files:
+- core/lib/Drupal/Core/Password/PhpassHashedPassword.php
+- core/tests/Drupal/Tests/Core/PageCache/CommandLineOrUnsafeMethodTest.php

+#### Flarum
+Run `composer update` in a command line open on folder `/web/comunidade/`.

 ## Usage
 In this section, the usage of specific parts of the website will be explained.